yo2man0929/flentd-demo/3-route/README.md

 ## Introduction

-This example shows how to send the same event to two different destination.
-Sometimes, it's required to make multiple copies of logs for different purposes, e.g. splunk for monitoring, S3 bucket for archiving & auditing, ... `route` plug-in is used for the purpose.
+This example shows how to send the same event to two different destination, e.g. Splunk for monitoring, S3 bucket for archiving & auditing, ...

+`fluent-plugin-route` plug-in is used for the purpose.
 The following config make every forwarded event into 2 copies.
 One for writing to files and one for printing out to console. `label` is utilized to config more complex pipeline like this.

 ```xml
 <source>